-1 Card Trick
+1.2 Chapter 1-Card Trick

-- Divergence of the harmonic series.
-Convergence of geometric series.
+- Divergence of the harmonic series (Proved in the 14th century).
+Convergence of geometric series' (Look at a ruler).
 Series with alternating signs.
-This is a part of analysis. - The traditional division of mathematics into subdisciplines: Arithmetic, Geometry, Algebra, Analysis.
-There are others.
+This is a part of analysis.
+(See chapter 5 below for more on series) - The traditional division of mathematics into subdisciplines: Arithmetic (whole numbers), Geometry (figures), Algebra (abstract symbols), Analysis (limits).
 The first and last combine to form analytic number theory.
+There are others (For example, set theory, probability, statistics, combinatorics, game theory, dynamical systems, topology, APPLIED MATHEMATICS; and more).

-2 The Soil, the Crop
+1.3 Chapter 2-The Soil, the Crop

-- Riemann does not seem to have been a good scholar.
+- Riemann (1826-1866) does not seem to have been a good scholar.
 He had the type of mind that could hold only those things it found interesting, mathematics mostly.
 At some point during the year 1847 Riemann must have confessed to his father that he was far more interested in math than in theology and his father, who seems to have been a kind parent, gave his consent to mathematics as a career. - Riemann was extremely shy, very pious, thought deeply about philosophy, and was a hypocondriac never in good health.
 Outwardly he was pitiable; inwardly, he burned brighter than the sun. - The year 1857 was Riemann's "breakout year."
 His 1851 doctoral dissertation is nowadays regarded as a classic of 19th century mathematics, and his 1857 paper was at once recognized as a major contribution.
 In 1859 he was promoted to full professor at Göttingen, on which occasion he submitted a paper titled "On the Number of Prime Numbers Less Than a Given Quantity."
 Mathematics has not been quite the same since.
+(Riemann's scientific achievements, which include fundamental contributions to arithmetic, geometry, and analysis, took place during the period 1851-1866.)

-3 The Prime Number Theorem
+1.4 Chapter 3-The Prime Number Theorem

 - Do the primes eventually thin out; is there a biggest prime?
 ANSWERS: YES; NO (300BCE).
-Can we find a rule, a law, to describe the thinning-out? - The Prime Counting Function; overloading a symbol. - The Prime Number Theorem: $\pi(N)$ behaves very much like $N/\log N$.
-Empirically, if you compare N with $N/\pi(N)$, each time N is multiplied by 1000, $N/\pi(N)$ goes up by $\log 1000 =$ about 6.9 (see Table 3-2 on page 39).
-Exponential functions, logarithmic functions. - Two consequences of PNT: (1) the probability that N is prime is approximately $1/\log N$; (2) The N-th prime number is approximately $N \log N$.
+Can we find a rule, a law, to describe the thinning-out?
+(There are 25 primes between 1 and 100; 17 between 401 and 500; 14 between 901 and 1000; 4 between 999,901 and 1,000,000.) - The Prime Counting Function; overloading a symbol.
+The number of primes up to a given quantity x (x need not be a whole number) is denoted by $\pi(x)$ , and is therefore a function.
+If x is an integer, it is usually denoted by the symbol N. - The Prime Number Theorem states roughly that: $\pi(N)$ behaves very much like $N/\log N$ .
+Empirically, if you compare N with $N/\pi(N)$ , each time N is multiplied by 1000, $N/\pi(N)$ goes up by $\log 1000 =$ about 6.9 (see Table 3-2 on page 39 and Table 3-3 on page 46).
+This is the 'natural logarithm', to base $e = 2.718 \cdots$ , not to base 10.
+(PNT was conjectured by Gauss at the end of the 18th century, and proved by two mathematicians (independently and simultaneously) at the end of the 19th century, using tools developed by Riemann in the middle of the 19th century.) - Two consequences of PNT: (1) the probability that that the N-th natural number is prime is approximately $1/\log N$ ; (2) The N-th prime number is approximately of size $N \log N$ .
+To illustrate the second statement, the following table implies that $41 = 13 \log 13$ (approximately), $61 = 19 \log 19$ (approximately) and so forth.